TatuArvela/time-2000/README.md

 ---

-## What is this really?
+## Actual README

 * Sakura Time 2000 is meant to be a honoring tribute to late 90s Microsoft Windows and Office applications.
 I created this mildly useful little application as a CSS, JS and pixel graphics learning practice.
-* The graphics and overall appearancece of the application are property of Microsoft Corporation, where applicable.
+* The graphics of the application are property of Microsoft Corporation, where applicable.
 This is not an actual commercial software product.
 The made-up name Sakura does not refer to any real-life company.
 * Supported browsers are the latest and greatest versions of Chrome and Firefox.
 Ironically, Sakura Time 2000 is not fully compatible with Microsoft Internet Explorer or Edge.